mintster/jangles/README.md

 Jangles
 ============

 Jangles is a small Java application built in Linux.
-It supports caching, logging, dual MySQL - development / H2 - test connections, external properties and connection config files, Guice injection, localization and more.
+It supports caching, logging, dual MySQL / H2 connections, external properties and connection config files, Guice injection, localization and more.
 Jangles is designed as a shared codebase for Java Distributed Applications.

+### Technologies Used

+- Guice injection
+- Apache Shiro for Authentication
+- Apache JCS Caching
+- slf4j with Logback for logging
+- Tomcat JDBC Connection Pooling
+- JAXB Marshalling for External Configuration files

 ### Installation and Setup

-Jangles uses MySQL for development and H2 for testing. **schema.sql** and **data.sql** scripts for MySQL are in `/install/sql.`  Test SQL scripts are located in `/test/resources` which run on test launch.
+Jangles uses MySQL for development and H2 for testing. **schema.sql** and **data.sql** scripts for MySQL are in `/install/sql.`  Test SQL script is located in `/test/resources` which runs on test launch.

 Jangles uses external Property and Connection Configuration files,`global.properties` and `connections.xml`.
 A `jangles.properties` file is located in `/resources` where you will enter the path of the external files. *This location is relative to your home directory.*